pm-cui/voltageFaultInjection/README.md

    - GND to ST-Link CN4 Pin 3
    - CN7 Pin 13 to ST-Link CN4 Pin 4
    - NRST to ST-Link CN Pin 5
-- ST-Link able to recognise the board but unable to read/erase/write the board (see Current Issues)

 ### P&N MOSFET
+- Driver MOSFET Removed
 - Connection of MOSFET is akin to Pull-up/Pull-down resistors.
 - Acts as switches to power and ground the STM32

-### Driver MOSFET
-- Acts as a Pull-up Resistor.
-- When Pin 3's output is 0, Driver MOSFET's Gate is open and voltage is supplied to PG1 and NG1.
-P-Channel MOSFET is opened and no voltage is supplied to STM.
-- When Pin 3's output is 1, Driver MOSFET's Gate is closed and causes the circuit to short to GRD, causing PG1 and NG1 to not be powered.
-P-channel MOSFET is closed and N-Channel MOSFET is opened and voltage is supplied to STM.

 ## Current Issues

-### Oscilloscope
-- One of the probes is not getting any readings
-- Tried to replicate the settings to the working probe but unable to get it to work
-- Therefore, unable to visualize the process of:
-   - STM32 sets PA10 high
-   - Rising edge detected on Pico
-   - Pico delays before causing glitch

-### Fault injection initial tests
-- Rise and Fall Time are still too long, even with the driver MOSFET Setup.
-All 3 MOSFET that were given were tested and gave similar results
-- When conducting the fault injection with the current setup, voltage drop is inconsistent.
-The dropped voltage ranges from apprioximately 2v to 1v.
-Mainly occurs at shorter delays when the timing is too short to allow the voltage to fully drop to 0v
-- During the execution, tx of STM32 will sometimes stop transmitting data.
-Resetting it will continue its operation.
-Mainly occurs when the glitch timing is slightly below the glitch timing of when it causes the board to continually reset.
-- Wires moving during the execution affects the results.
-It can cause a normal execution to continously reset.
-Adjusting the wire can sometimes bring it back to normal execution, even with similar glitch timings, and vice versa.
-- Looking at other documentation of VFI proved to be of little use.
-Most of them use specific hardware like ChipWhisperer/FPGAs or only document the use of 1 transister/ N-channel MOSFET to induce the glitch.
-Tested the use of only 1 MOSFET and results were far worse than that of the my current 2 MOSFET setup.
-- Graphs of key fall/rise timings are sketched out

-### Cutoff board
+### STM32
-- ST-Link V2 is unable to read/erase/write the memory of the cutoff stm32 board as shown in the CutOff_Board_Issues folder.
 - Differences between cutoff board and non-cutoff board:
    - C30 removed (AVDD).
    - R33 removed (Boot 0).
 Need to connect it to ground to get out of bootloader mode
    - SB2 removed (Connection to JP6.
 Should not matter to my board as removed JP6's jumper and directly connecting to its pin)
-- The cut-off board drops voltage faster than the non-cut off board by approximately 0.5 microseconds.
-Worth looking into removing c30.
+- The cut-off board is able to glitch from 3v3 to 0 to 3v3.
+The full board does not drop to 0v fast enough

+### Fault injection initial tests
+- Wires moving during the execution affects the results.
+It can cause a normal execution to continously reset.
+Adjusting the wire can sometimes bring it back to normal execution, even with similar glitch timings, and vice versa.
+- Graphs of key fall/rise timings are sketched out

 ### Bootloader mode
 - Unable to initalize USART1